nank1ro/solidart/packages/solidart_hooks/README.md

 }
 ```

-The value will auto rebuild the widget when it changes.
+The widget will automatically rebuild when the value changes.
 The signal will get disposed when the widget gets unmounted.

 ## useComputed